chrispasakarnis/http-to-s3/README.md

 # HTTP to S3

 This module streams a HTTP response to an S3 bucket.
-Both the reponse and the S3 upload are implemented using streams allowing extremely large responses to be retrieved without having to worry about memory / disk space limitations.
+Both the HTTP response and the S3 upload are implemented using streams allowing large responses to be retrieved without having to worry about memory / disk space limitations.

 ## Requirements
 The module uses native async / await, therefore there's a node version requirement.